AndersonMamede/minimalistic-webextension-boilerplate/README.md

 #### [manifest.json](https://github.com/AndersonMamede/web-extension-boilerplate/tree/master/boilerplate/manifest.json)

-manifest.json is the main file for an extension and it is where you set all the [configurations for your extension](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/manifest.json).
+manifest.json is the main file for an extension and it is where you set all the configurations for your extension.

+> Check [https://developer.mozilla.org/en-US/Add-ons/WebExtensions/manifest.json](https://developer.mozilla.org/en-US/Add-ons/WebExtensions/manifest.json) if you have doubts when configuring manifest.json.

+# License

+Licensed under the MIT License.
+Please see [LICENSE](LICENSE) for more information © Anderson Mamede <mamede.anderson@gmail.com>